Facebook

-How to Use a Spiritual Name
+How To Use a Spiritual Name

 If you have a spiritual name, try to use it in your everyday life.
 Names are invocations.
 Each time a person says your name, it is a blessing for you and for them.
 Together, you invoke the wisdom virtues inherent in that name.